Dubs (mascot): Background

 The Washington Huskies have had 14 live mascots since 1922.
 The first of the live mascots was Frosty I (1922-30), adopted by the fraternity Sigma Alpha Epsilon.
 He was followed by Frosty II (1930-36), Wasky I (1946-47), Wasky II (1947-54), Ski (1954-58), Denali (1958), King Chinook (1959-68), Regent Denali (1969-81), Sundodger Denali (1981-92), King Redoubt (1992-98), Prince Redoubt (1998), and Spirit (1999-2008).

 Dubs II is the 14th official live mascot of the University of Washington.
 He is an Alaskan Malamute from Snohomish, Washington.
 Unlike other animal mascots, such as the University of Georgia's bulldog Uga, each Dubs is from a separate family tree and is not related in order to prevent inbreeding.
 An exception was made after the sudden passing of the tenth live mascot King Redoubt during a heatwave a month before the 1998 football season, with his son Prince Redoubt succeeding him for the season.
+When he is working, he has a team of one dog trainer, Anne-Lise Nilsen Knight, and a rotating base of student handlers.
+The student handlers, led by Knight, are responsible for assisting with fan interactions, keeping him safe, and running out with him to start each of the University of Washington's home football games.
+In 2024, University Book Store in Seattle launched the Dubs Collection, a line of clothing and accessories based on the beloved school mascot.
+They did so in collaboration with Knight and her team of handlers.

 Historically, the university has also hosted a long line of Alaskan Malamutes as mascots.
 The dogs were originally cared for by the Sigma Alpha Epsilon fraternity; this arrangement was followed by a 49-year tradition (1959–2008) of care by the Cross family (a UW professor, followed by his son).
+Dubs is now taken care of by an Alumni family based in Sammamish, Washington.
 The 14 official live mascots thus far are as follows: